PE & Sports Funding

 Impact on the whole school:

 From September 2015 we have been delivering the “Real PE” Scheme of work.
 Training for this has already been received by all class teachers.
-In addition our PE Subject Leader received Change4Life training which she attended with two Y5 pupils.
-Further Bronze Ambassador training is planned with four Y5 pupils for 2018/19.
+In addition staff and two Y5 pupils received Change4Life training and further Bronze Ambassador training is planned with four Y5 pupils for 2019/20.

 The school has attended many sporting events.
 The pupils competed with much improved skill and confidence largely due to the increase in specialist coaching and increased teacher confidence in the delivery of their PE lessons: